Ultimate Guide to Selecting a Target Real Estate Market

 6 – Supply and Demand

-Based on the “what to look for” standards outlined above, you will analyze the data and create “market insights” for each of the six market factors.
-For each factor, here are the types of questions you should be answering:
+Based on the “what to look for” standards outlined above, you will analyze the data and create “market insights” for each of the six market factors based on the following questions:

 - Unemployment: Has the unemployment rate increased or decreased over the last five years?
 Is it currently trending upwards or downwards?